-2.1.1 Software in a Docker image
+2.1.1.
+Software in a Docker image

-The software needs to be provided as a Docker image3.
+The software needs to be provided as a Docker image1.
 This is the easiest way to deploy software in Univention App Center.
-It's also recommended to publish the Docker container to Docker hub4.
+It is also recommended to publish the Docker container to Docker hub2.
 This makes referencing the image later much easier and simplifies the development and test cycle during development.